algolia/api-clients-automation/website/docs/contributing/docs.md

 ---

 To be a reliable and useful source of truth,
-API documentation must be correct, clear, complete, consistent, and concise.
+API documentation must be correct, clear, complete, and consistent.
+To be as easy to understand as possible,
+API documentation _should_ be concise, while maintaining clarity.

 Use short sentences and write in the present tense.